 For example, you can segment by:

 Automation streamlines the process of distributing information, saving time and reducing the risk of human error.
-By automating your distribution lists, you can ensure that the right people receive the right information consistently and on time.
+By automating your internal email lists for distribution purposes, you can ensure that the right people receive the right information consistently and on time.
 This is particularly useful for large organizations with multiple departments and locations.

 Benefits include: